 What is chronic pelvic pain?

-Chronic pelvic pain occurs in the lower abdomen or pelvis in females.
+Chronic pelvic pain occurs in the lower abdomen or pelvis.
 The pain is recurrent, distressing and interferes with the ability to perform daily activities.

 How does the body send pain signals?